rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-Basically that's the necessary GraphQL framework around a token based registration.
-You have created the necessary GraphQL mutation and resolver for it, which creates a user in the database (based on certain validations) and its incoming resolver arguments, and finally creates a token for the registered user.
-The latter will be explained in the following sections.
-But for now, all you have set up is sufficient to create (register, sign up) a new user with a GraphQL mutation.
+That's the GraphQL framework around a token-based registration.
+You created a GraphQL mutation and resolver for it, which creates a user in the database based on certain validations and its incoming resolver arguments.
+It creates a token for the registered user.
+For now, the set up is sufficient to create a new user with a GraphQL mutation.

 {{% sub_chapter_header "Securing Passwords with Bcrypt" "graphql-token-based-authentication" %}}

-There is one major security flaw in this code: the password of a user is stored in plain text in the database.
-You should never do this, because when your database gets hacked or some other third-party gets access to it, you made it very easy for the attacker to get all the passwords in plain text.
-That's why you can use something like {{% a_blank "bcrypt" "https://github.com/kelektiv/node.bcrypt.js" %}} for hashing your passwords.
+There is one major security flaw in this code: the user password is stored in plain text in the database, which makes it much easier for third parties to access it.
+To remedy this, we use add-ons like {{% a_blank "bcrypt" "https://github.com/kelektiv/node.bcrypt.js" %}} to hash passwords.
 First, install it on the command line:

 {{< highlight javascript >}}
 npm install bcrypt --save
 {{< /highlight >}}

-Now, it is possible to hash the password with bcrypt in the user's resolver function when it gets created on a `signUp` mutation.
-However, there is an alternative way of doing it with Sequelize.
-In your user model, you can define a so called hook function which is executed every time before a user entity is created:
+Now it is possible to hash the password with bcrypt in the user's resolver function when it gets created on a `signUp` mutation.
+There is also an alternative way with Sequelize.
+In your user model, define a hook function that is executed every time a user entity is created:

 {{< highlight javascript "hl_lines=8 9 10" >}}
 const user = (sequelize, DataTypes) => {